-All wells did not have fecal coliform bacteria in their raw water samples and were determined to be not under direct influence of surface water.
+The wells did not have fecal coliform bacteria in their raw water samples and were determined not under direct influence of surface water.
 Therefore, the wells are not susceptible to microbiological contaminants that may be present in surface water such as Giardia and Cryptosporidium.
-Wells 3, 5, and 6 each had low levels of total coliform bacteria, which are ubiquitous in the environment, and may be indicators of organisms with longer survival rates such as viruses.
+Each of the wells did have low levels of total coliform bacteria, which are ubiquitous in the environment, and may be indicators of organisms with longer survival rates such as viruses.
 Without additional data however, it is not possible to determine whether or not the water supply is susceptible to viral contamination.
-Wells 3, 5, and 6 are susceptible to total coliform bacteria but not fecal coliform bacteria.
-Wells 1 and 4 did not have total coliform bacteria present in raw water and therefore are not susceptible to microbiological contaminants.
+The wells are susceptible to total coliform bacteria but not fecal coliform bacteria.

 Contaminant Group Are Contaminant Sources Present in WHPA?
 Are Contaminants Detected Above 50% of MCL?
 Is Well Integrity a Factor?
 Is the Aquifer Vulnerable?
 Is the System Susceptible?

-Nitrate YES YES NO YES YES
+Nitrate YES NO NO YES NO

 Inorganic Compounds (except nitrate) NO NO NO YES NO

 Radiological Compounds NO NO NO NO NO

-Volatile Organic Compounds NO NO NO YES NO
+Volatile Organic Compounds YES NO NO YES NO

 Synthetic Organic Compounds YES NO NO YES NO

-Microbiological Contaminants 1 YES YES 1 NO YES YES - Total Coliform (Wells 3,5, 6 only)
+Microbiological Contaminants YES YES NO YES YES - Total Coliform only